KorayErkan/tw-portfolio/tutorial/command-line-tutorial.md

 -a----        21/08/2023     10:36          16803 Tutoring.docx
 </pre>

-The cmdlet assumes that the `"*.docx"` parameter specified is for the `-Include` switch.
-Using this, we can look for multiple file types by specifying their extensions:
+The cmdlet assumes that the "`*.docx`" parameter specified is for the `-Include` switch.
+Using this switch, we can look for multiple file types by specifying their extensions:

 <pre id="cmdln-text">
 C:\Users\John\Documents>Get-ChildItem . -Include "*.docx", "*.html"